 The dry season in Laos typically runs from October to April, and the wet season starts from May until September.
-Heaviest rainfall is generally sawed in August and September, especially in the Southern part.
-Between March and June, the beginning of the wet season is the hottest period in the year when temperature can reach 35°C and above.
+The heaviest rainfall is generally sawed in August and September, especially in the Southern part.
+Between March and June, the beginning of the wet season is the hottest period in the year when the temperature can reach 35°C and above.

 The dry season in Laos

 In the dry season of Laos, all months are not similar as there are cool dry weather (November to February) and hot dry weather (from March to April).

 Obviously, the cool dry weather is much more pleasant which makes it become the best time to visit the country.
 In some regions of Laos, from March to May, farmers set fire to rice stubble and degraded (and not-so-degraded) forests to improve soil fertility in order to prepare for an upcoming rice crop.
 As a result, the surrounding areas are exposed to a layer of smoke, even in Luang Prabang.

 I traveled to Laos in April earlier this year, I was shocked by the heat in the city of Vientiane.
 Even though where I come from, Vietnam, has a quite hot summer; it seems that the heat in Laos is unbearable.
 When I came to Laos, I was very lucky to participate in its New Year.
 During the festive days, it is one of Laos traditions to pour water on each other everywhere on the streets.
 Every time I drove on my motorbike, local people would splash water on me.
 I was as wet as a fish but only water can make the heat lessen.

 The cool, dry season, on the other hand, is a perfect time to travel to Laos.
 Temperatures are relatively low, the air is cleaner.
 Particularly in November and December, the water level is high enough to make the river excursion.
 Not surprisingly, this period in Laos is the peak season for travelers.